-After completing IDST 600 and at least 24 credits in the program, students may apply to register for the second required course IDST 699 Individualized Studies Capstone.
-Students will need to maintain a cumulative GPA of at least 3.00 and have the approval of the Graduate Program Director to register for IDST 699, which focuses on the final revisions and completion of students' self-directed Capstone.
+After completing IDST 600 and at least 24 credits in the program, students may apply to register for the second required course: IDST 699 Individualized Studies Capstone.
+Students will need to maintain a cumulative GPA of at least 3.0 and have the approval of the Graduate Program Director to register for IDST 699, which focuses on the final revisions and completion of the student's self-directed capstone.